Origins of the Qin

 Return)

-2. Zhou/Han dynasty qin-style instruments from Chu (enlarged here; see also the discussion below)
+2. Image: Zhou/Han dynasty qin-style instruments from Chu (enlarge; were they "qin"?)
+"Historical qin?"

 Since this page was originally written, several more instruments have been found in the Chu region and, more importantly, information about all of them has become more clear, in English in particular through publications by 楊元錚 Yang Yuanzheng.
-This footnote has now (2021) been revised based largely on information in:
+This footnote has now been revised based largely on information from the following two sources.

 Yang Yuanzheng: Dragon's Roar, Chinese Literati Musical Instruments in the Freer and Sackler Collections.
 Hirmer Publishers/Freer Gallery, 2020.

-As of 2021 eleven "qin-style" instruments have been discovered in six archaeological sites dating from the 5th to the 1st centuries BCE.
+At the time of Yang's writing, 2020, eleven "qin-style instruments" (my term) had been discovered in six archaeological sites dating from the 5th to the 1st centuries BCE.
+Of these eleven instruments, however, only five are complete (#1 to #5 below).
 Excavation dates for these six sites (listed here in the chronological order of the apparent original burial dates) are reported as, respectively, 1977-81, 2002, 1993, 1980, 1973 and 2015.
 In the chronological order of the burial dates themselves these eleven (which include the three depicted above) are as follows:

 As the first one unearthed it is the one most commonly depicted; see, for example, in the film Hero